 There are three main ways that we provide and install free smoke alarms:

 Free home fire safety survey: during the course of a home safety survey, smoke alarms may be installed as needed.
 Also, smoke alarm batteries are replaced as needed.
-Appointments can be requested online.

 Emergency responses: at the conclusion of most emergency responses to residences, firefighters check for smoke alarms and replace or install smoke alarms and/or batteries as needed